 Best Time to Visit: Morning visits to the cathedral, followed by afternoon champagne house tours.
 Most major champagne houses require advance booking.

 Where to Warm Up: After a cellar tour at Taittinger or Veuve Clicquot, enjoy lunch at Le Foch near the cathedral.
-Café du Palais, with its Art Deco interior, offers a perfect afternoon break.
+Café du Palais, with its Art Deco interior, offers a perfect afternoon break

 Colmar: Alsatian Winter Charm (2h20 by TGV)